Alex Murdaugh asks to leave jail after 5 days behind bars

 Murdaugh continues to insist he had nothing to do with the June deaths of his wife, Maggie, 52, and their son Paul, 22.
 Murdaugh said he returned to their rural Colleton County home to find them shot to death.
 Tight-lipped state police have neither named any suspects nor ruled anyone out.

-Murdaugh's housekeeper, Glorida Satterfield, died from a stroke and heart attack in February, more than three weeks after being hurt in a fall at the Murdaugh home, investigators said.
+Murdaugh's housekeeper, Gloria Satterfield, died from a stroke and heart attack in February, more than three weeks after being hurt in a fall at the Murdaugh home.
+No autopsy was performed, and a coroner said her death was improperly described as “natural” on her death certificate.

 Murdaugh told Satterfield's sons he would help them get insurance settlements for her death, recommending they hire attorney Cory Fleming without telling them Fleming was a family friend, according to a lawsuit filed by the sons.

-Note: This story has been corrected; the housekeeper's name was Gloria, not Glorida.